pellcorp/creality-wiki/docs/cartographer_beta.md

 ## Setup Simple AF

-You need to switch branches from ssh on printer with:
+You need to update Simple AF repository to latest

 ```
-~/pellcorp/k1/installer.sh --branch jp_carto_v2
+~/pellcorp/k1/installer.sh --branch main
 ```

 And then you are going to be switching probes from `cartotouch` to `cartographer`: